discotroll65/house_listings_api/README.md

 If I were to hack on this some more, it could be cool to look into another third party API I could hit to return the 4 lat long points that define the smallest square completely enveloping a particular zipcode; then people could also search by zipcode.

 It could also be helpful to have a "total count of results" key value at the top as well.

+More ideas include:
+* Letting people specify status as well, so they could see what reason houses sold for
+* Setting a limit on the results, so it isn't so overwhelming